James6xie/fm-orchestrator/README.rst

 Development
 ===========

-For help on setting up a development environment, see `HACKING.rst`.
+For help on setting up a development environment, see `docs/HACKING.rst`.

 Client-side API
 ===============